iltommi/qdb-documentation/source/concepts/distribution.rst

 Data loss
 --------------

-wrpme is designed to be extremely resilient.
+quasardb is designed to be extremely resilient.
 All failures are temporary, assuming the underlying cause of failure can be fixed (power failure, hardware fault, driver bug, operating system fault, etc.).

 However, there is one case where data may be lost: